“I am stuck in a cycle of violence and powerlessness, what do I do?”

 When violence is part of your relationship, or if your significant other is using violence as a way of controlling you, there are ways for you to get out of the relationship and to get a protective order.

 Perpetrators of domestic violence often do not allow separation to occur without an increase in violence.
 The chance of significant harm or even death escalates in attempts to leave.
 This is not a healthy place to be.
 If this is the situation you are in please take heart that you have options.

-In law school I learned about the power and control wheel.
+Take a look at the Power And Control Wheel on this page.
 This is a diagram that shows how certain people use guilt, violence, and shame as a way of keeping control over their significant other.
-I remember being troubled by this knowledge.
-Now practicing family law I can attest that these kind of unhealthy relationships are real and they are dangerous.

-The process is that you go to the Superior Court or a municipal court and you put together a petition for a protective order.
+By going to the Superior Court or municipal court, you can put together a petition for a protective order.
 A judge will make a decision about granting it or denying your request.
 The other party does not need to be present for you to receive the protective order.

-The petition must contain enough information for a Judge to determine that an act of domestic violence has happened.
+The petition for a Protective Order must contain enough information for a Judge to determine that an act of domestic violence has happened.
 Acts that would qualify are

 - being hit or struck

 - harassment when you both have children

 - acts of physical abuse towards your children